 How does a nonimmigrant worker apply for an extension of stay or change of status following termination of employment?

-Below is a compilation of options that may be available to nonimmigrant workers seeking to remain in the United States in a period of authorized stay following termination.
+We’ve put together some great options for nonimmigrant workers who want to stay in the United States after employment.
+We’re confident we can help you find the perfect authorized stay solution.
 Please note that not all options below provide employment authorization.

 What are the requirements in order to qualify for the 60-Day Grace Period?

-During this period, workers may be able to maintain their nonimmigrant status if a new employer timely files a petition on their behalf with an extension of stay request (e.g., an H-1B change of employer petition for a worker in H-1B status).
+During this period, workers may be able to maintain their nonimmigrant status.
+This applies if a new employer timely files a petition on their behalf with an extension of stay request.
+For example, an H-1B change of employer petition for a worker in H-1B status.

-Alternatively, workers may be able to remain in the United States in a period of authorized stay if they timely file an application to change to a new nonimmigrant status (such as B-2 visitor nonimmigrant status) or an application for adjustment of status, if eligible (see below for a detailed overview of options).
+Workers may be able to remain in the United States in a period of authorized stay.
+They can do this if they timely file an application to change to a new nonimmigrant status.
+This new status can be, for example, B-2 visitor nonimmigrant status.
+Workers can also file an application for adjustment of status, if eligible.
+See below for a detailed overview of options.

-Workers who are unable to timely file a change of status application, or find a new employer who timely files a change of employer petition for the worker, may be required to depart the United States at the end of this grace period.
+Sometimes, workers are unable to timely file a change of status application.
+Or, they cannot find a new employer who timely files a change of employer petition for the worker.
+In those cases, they may have to leave the United States at the end of this grace period.

 Portability to a New Employer: Is it easy to switch jobs on H-1B?

-Portability rules permit workers currently in H-1B status to begin working for a new employer as soon as the employer properly files a new H-1B petition with USCIS, without waiting for the petition to be approved.
+Portability rules permit those in H-1B status to work for a new employer, pending a new USCIS petition.
+Then, they do not have to wait for the petition to be approved.

 Also, a worker with an adjustment of status application (Form I-485) that has been pending for at least 180 days with an underlying valid immigrant visa petition (Form I-140) has the ability to transfer the underlying immigrant visa petition to a new offer of employment in the same or similar occupational classification with the same or a new employer.

-Workers may use the up to 60-day discretionary grace period to apply to change their nonimmigrant status, which may include changing status to become the dependent of a spouse (e.g., H-4, L-2).
-Some individuals in a dependent nonimmigrant status may be eligible for employment authorization incident to status, including spouses of E-1, E-2, E-3, or L-1 nonimmigrants.
+Workers may have up to 60 days of a discretionary grace period.
+During this time, they can apply to change their non-immigrant status.
+That may include changing status to become the dependent of a spouse (e.g., H-4, L-2).
+Some individuals in a dependent nonimmigrant status may be eligible for employment authorization incident to status.
+This includes spouses of E-1, E-2, E-3, or L-1 nonimmigrants.
 In addition, some spouses of H-1B workers may be eligible for work employment authorization if certain requirements are met.

 Other possible nonimmigrant options include student status (F-1) or visitor status (B-1 or B-2).
-Note that, by statute, B-1 and B-2 nonimmigrant visitors are specifically precluded from “performing skilled or unskilled labor” in the United States.
+By statute, B-1 and B-2 nonimmigrant visitors are specifically precluded from “performing skilled or unskilled labor” in the United States.
 Certain F-1 students, by regulation, may engage in limited employment.

 Change of Status and Employer: What happens if you switch jobs on a work visa?